tamaragolub/budget_tracker/README.md

 Homework Assignment

-This assignment was to create an application that can track your workouts.
-A user will be able to create, view, and track daily workouts.
+This assignment was to create an application that allows the user to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

 ## Getting Started